IRS releases 2022 retirement plan and IRA COLA-based limitation amounts

 - Dollar amount for determining deductible amount of traditional IRA contributions

-- Adjusted gross income limit for determining deductible amount of a traditional IRA contribution for a taxpayer who is not an active participant in an employer retirement plan but whose spouse is – increased from $196,000 to $198,000.
+- Adjusted gross income limit for determining deductible amount of a traditional IRA contribution if not an active participant in an employer retirement plan but spouse is an active participant – increased from $198,000 to $204,000.

 - Adjusted gross income phase-out range for determining deductible amount for traditional IRA contributions